YukiUmetsu/YukiUmetsu/README.md

 I've been coding since 2014, been working as software engineer since 2015.

-* 🌍  I'm based in Irving TX, USA
+* 🌍  I'm based in Oklahoma, USA
 * 🇯🇵  I'm from Japan
 * 📖  I love learning new technologies.
 [See my list of certifications on LinkedIn](https://www.linkedin.com/in/yuki-umetsu/details/certifications/)
-* 🚀  I'm currently working on [splinter-explorer.com](http://www.splinter-explorer.com/) (empower players of blockchain based trading card game [splinterlands](https://splinterlands.com) with data)
 * 📗  Greencard holder (authorized to work in the US, not require sponsorships)
 * 🤝  I'm open to collaborating on interesting projects